CruxConnect/crux-docs/_includes/product/response/item.md

 : (object) The Custom Attributes object contains any special or custom-created attributes provided by the Supplier for this Item.

 categories
-: (array) Categories contains an array of the categories, as provided by the Supplier, for this Item.
+: (array) Array of categories, as provided by the Supplier, for the Item.